 Did you know that Killarney Heights is named after a town in Ireland?
-Many of the streets also have Irish names and some offer panoramic views of Middle Harbour.
+Many of the streets in this suburb also have Irish names and some offer panoramic views of Middle Harbour.

 For a more in depth analysis click here